-As a result of the Summer School students can expect to:
+As a result of the Summer School students could expect to:

-- Improve geographical skills, knowledge and understanding, see real-life case studies and try different fieldwork techniques.
+- Improve their geographical skills, knowledge and understanding, see real-life case studies and try different fieldwork techniques.

 - Prepare for and find out more about studying geography at university.

-- Build confidence, independence, initiative, teamwork and leadership skills.
+- Build confidence, independence, initiative, teamwork and communication skills.

 - Make new friends from all over the UK.